AVC-CS/CS120A42/README.md

 ## Edit a file "main.cpp"

-> Complete the program
+> Complete the program main.cpp
 >
-> > Do not change the file name